Find Affordable College Courses

 Durham, NC

 The in-demand master’s degree programs at Duke University helped the school earn the #4 place on this year’s ranking of the most popular radio, television and digital communication schools in North Carolina.
-Duke is a fairly large private not-for-profit school located in the city of Durham.
+Duke is a large private not-for-profit school located in the large city of Durham.

 Best Radio, Television & Digital Communication Colleges in the Southeast Region